leon4rd/test/README.md

-## What do you call a fish wearing a bowtie?
-Sofishticated.
+## The urge to sing the Lion King song is just a whim away.